trilitech/tezos-developer-docs/src/pages/smart-contracts/oracles/index.md

 Many smart contracts make decisions based on these values and some of these decisions may involve very large amounts of money.

-A transaction that seems like a very good deal when looking at some data provided by an oracle could turn out to be a terrible decision and cost huge amounts of money if that data was invalid.
+A transaction that seems like a very good deal when looking at some data provided by an oracle could turn out to be a terrible decision and cost huge amounts of money if that data were invalid.

 Small changes in the value returned by an oracle can be used, with the help of flash loans, to extract very large amounts of tokens.